 Eating a more plant-based diet is definitely on the rise, as we saw in our article on most searched recipe terms in 2017.
 You might have noticed less meat on the Christmas table this year, and more family enjoying a meat-free lifestyle.
 There are many health benefits and environmental benefits of eating less meat and animal products.
 30% of American consumers are now buying plant-based milk and yoghurts.

 Low-fat animal proteins include Tofu, tempeh, quinoa, and legumes such as chickpeas and beans.
 If you are interested, look out for our plant-based month in 2018.

 Under mushrooms, we will discuss blenditarian movement, which we think is just perfect to aid South Africans with the rising food costs.

 - Hotpots – with an Asian influence

 More commonly known as stews in South Africa, hotpots and broths are predicted to rise in popularity and there is nothing more comforting and nourishing than a good stew in the winter.
 Asian flavours like curry, Moroccan tagine spices and coconut milk add more ‘warmth’ and creaminess to the traditional stew.
-Come winter time, Food Lover’s Market will be sharing many stew and potjie recipes, great for those veg combo deals, family gatherings and easy to freeze.
-We will be featuring the locally produced Wonderbag as an energy and time-saving option.
+Come wintertime, Food Lover’s Market will be sharing many stews and potjie recipes, great for those veg combo deals, family gatherings and easy to freeze.
+We will be featuring the locally produced Wonderbag as energy and time-saving option.

 Along with more humane and seasonally food choices, regionality will feature in 2018.
 Chefs are opting to highlight a regions uniqueness and traditions in their offerings, and locally produced foods have a reduced impact on the environment; known as food miles.
 When looking out for your trendy moringa superfood, try to find one grown and indigenous to Africa.
 Food Lover’s Market stocks regionally sourced produce as much as possible.